severin-richner/Zoom-Joiner/README.md

 (only works on Windows)

-This script automatically joins Zoom meetings given a Weekday and a time.
+This script automatically joins Zoom meetings given a weekday and a time.
 No account needed.
 The script saves the meetings and assumes these are repeated weekly.
 Joining is done using the Zoom meeting link and uses the default browser.